Custom Cut File Guide

 Material size and parts layout affect shipping costs.
 For example, if your project contains full-length 36" balsa sheets and full 12 x 24" ply sheets, we'll probably have to ship the cut wood in two separate boxes.
 For simplicity, cut that 36" balsa sheet into a 24 and a 12 or two 18's so that they fit in the same box as the plywood.

 We work in inches.
-You can send a file in metric dimensions but we will scale it by 0.039369
+If you send a file in metric dimensions, we will scale it by 0.03937

 Splines, beziers, and other complex curves sometimes are not translated well and should be avoided.
 Also, using groups or blocks in your CAD drawings can confuse the laser.
 If you have any question about compatibility send us a sample and we'll see how well it converts.

 Always use 'connector' or 'break' tags to hold the pieces in the sheet.
-These tags should be at least 1/16" wide.
+These tags should be at least 0.05" wide for plywood, larger for balsa.
 Most parts should have at least two connector or break tags.
 If you have very small lightening holes (1/8" diameter or less) or other small pieces you don't need, you can let the pieces fall out.
 If you plan on kitting your design this does not look professional.

-Leave a margin of at least 0.2" around the edges of each sheet of material.
-Balsa is notorious for shrinking and some of our sheets are not a full 4" wide once we get ready to cut them.
+Leave a margin of at least 0.125" around the edges of each sheet of material.
+Balsa is notorious for shrinking and some of our sheets are not a full 4" wide.

 Wood is susceptible to burning when too much heat is applied to a small area.
-This can happen when two lines are too close together.
+This can happen with double lines or when two lines are too close together.
 To minimize burns, leave a space of at least 1/16" between lines.
 If two lines converge to a point, reduce the length of one of the lines so that it doesn't meet the other line.
 Remove all duplicate lines.

 Our software does not nest your parts and it does not optimize the cut file for the shortest possible cut time.
 You can help to minimize the cut time by doing two things.
 First, remove all duplicate lines from your drawings.
 Second, convert lines to polylines (sometimes referred to as connected line or continuous line).

 The width of the laser beam is approximately 0.005".
 If you need very close tolerances then you must account for that in your drawings.
 Please be aware that wood thickness varies by up to .010”.
-When cut ready drawings are sent, no guarantee is made to assure parts fit.
+When cut ready drawings are sent, we make no guarantee of parts fit.

 Using LayersAll lines to be cut must be put on a single layer.
 This layer should be black (RGB 0,0,0) or red (RGB 255,0,0).